learningequality/kolibri-installer-debian/README.rst

 * ``python3-cryptography`` is a suggested dependency
 * How do we get rid of bundled c-extensions upstream (in Python pkg) and replace them with real dependencies

-Upcoming changes:

-* A package with Nginx proxy config for static media and video streaming

 Installation instructions